Color television: Development

-In its most basic form, a color broadcast can be created by broadcasting three monochrome images, one each in the three colors of red, green, and blue (RGB).
+In its most basic form a color broadcast can be created by broadcasting three monochrome images, one each in the three colors of red, green, and blue (RGB).
 When displayed together or in rapid succession, these images will blend together to produce a full-color image as seen by the viewer.
 To do so without making the images flicker, the refresh time of all three images put together would have to be above the critical limit, and generally the same as a single black and white image.
 This would require three times the number of images to be sent in the same time, greatly increasing the amount of radio bandwidth required to send the complete signal and thus similarly increasing the required radio spectrum.
 Early plans for color television in the United States included a move from very high frequency (VHF) to ultra high frequency (UHF) to open up additional spectrum.

 One of the great technical challenges of introducing color broadcast television was the desire to conserve bandwidth.
-In the United States, after considerable research, the National Television Systems Committee approved an all-electronic system developed by RCA that encoded the color information separately from the brightness information and greatly reduced the resolution of the color information in order to conserve bandwidth.
+In the United States, after considerable research, the National Television Systems Committee approved an all-electronic system developed by RCA that encoded the color information separately from the brightness information and greatly reduced the resolution of the color information to conserve bandwidth.
 The brightness image remained compatible with existing black-and-white television sets at slightly reduced resolution, while color-capable televisions could decode the extra information in the signal and produce a limited-resolution color display.
 The higher resolution black-and-white and lower resolution color images combine in the eye to produce a seemingly high-resolution color image.
 The NTSC standard represented a major technical achievement.